Vero Beach pool business owner, husband arrested for defrauding customers

 A neighbor recorded a video showing the arrest at the Washburn's home where investigators said they have also seized cars and a work truck.

-WPTV heard complaints from customers about Amore Pools in June saying the company was taking way too long to finish projects, in most cases, never finishing the job.
+WPTV heard complaints from customers about Amore Pools in June, saying the company was taking way too long to finish projects and, in most cases, never finishing the job.

 FDLE investigators said they got involved in July.
-And through the course of their investigation, they confirmed nearly 150 customers shared a similar story with them.
+Through the course of their investigation, they confirmed nearly 150 customers shared a similar story with them.

 According to investigators, customers would pay large upfront deposits and for more than half of the total project, but that's when work would stop or slow down so much that they ended up just firing the company.

-Officials said Chrystal lied on her application to be able to build pools in Port St. Lucie, which was the approval other counties or cities used to also let Amore build pools from Jupiter to the Treasure Coast, Okeechobee, and Brevard County.
+Authorities said Chrystal lied on her application to be able to build pools in Port St. Lucie, which was the approval other counties or cities used to also let Amore build pools from Jupiter to the Treasure Coast, Okeechobee and Brevard County.

 Investigators also said checks from customers were cashed but never deposited into business accounts, making that money harder to find.

-“Our investigation was able to reveal that they weren’t using traditional banking institutions to cash checks," said FDLE.
+“Our investigation was able to reveal that they weren't using traditional banking institutions to cash checks," according to the FDLE.
 "They were essentially using a third-party cash checking store to cash those moneys and walk out the door.”

-This type of investigation would typically take anywhere from 6 months to a year.
+This type of investigation would typically take anywhere from six months to a year.
 But FDLE said this case went fast because they wanted to "stop the bleeding" and protect more potential victims.

-“We couldn’t let these fraudsters in our community continue to perpetrate this crime,” said FDLE.
-“I do believe it is shameful and disgusting that there are people in this world that take advantage of good, honest, hard-working people for their own personal greed.”
+“We couldn't let these fraudsters in our community continue to perpetrate this crime,” according to the FDLE.
+"I do believe it is shameful and disgusting that there are people in this world that take advantage of good, honest, hard-working people for their own personal greed."

-Chrystal and Brian Washburn are booked into the Indian River County Jail.
+Chrystal and Brian Washburn were booked into the Indian River County jail.

 Scripps Only Content 2021